Learn about flooding around Brisbane and how it may affect buildings.

 Flooding effects around Brisbane.
 QBIS.

-- Another type is localized flooding that occurs much more often and possibly on a number of occasions within a year.
+- Another type is localized flooding that occurs much more often and possibly on a number of occasions, within any time frame.

-This photo is an example in the latter category as indicated by the water shadow line on the concrete stumps.
-The property is in the Nundah area, a low lying north east suburb of Brisbane and as you an see by the photo, it floods often.
+Photo below is an example of flooding in the latter category as indicated by different water shadow lines on the concrete stumps.
+The property is in the Nundah area, a low lying north east suburb of Brisbane and as you can see by the photo, it floods often from a nearby creek.

 Potential causes of local flooding: